 Harris County Emergency Corp - HCEC ESD 1

 Harris Health System

 City of Laporte

-Memorial Hermann Children’s Hospital
+Memorial Hermann TMC and Children's Memorial Hospital

 Memorial Hermann Southwest Hospital

 North Channel Emergency Medical Services